This Week in Health CareSM, February 22, 2017

 There are no Groups events to report.

-The Department of Health and Family Services will accept comments until January 12 regarding proposed amendments to medical payment rules.
-Chris Johnson at email@example.com
+The Department of Health Bureau of Health Services Financing will accept comments until February 28 regarding proposed amendments to the Pharmacy Benefits Management Program.
+Amy Cole at email@example.com

-The House Human Services Committee will hold a public hearing January 13 regarding H.B.
-142, which requires insurers to cover mental illness and substance use disorders at a level of benefits no less favorable than that provided for physical illness generally.
+The House Human Services Committee will hold a public hearing on February 24 regarding H.B.
+453, which requires Medicaid coverage for marriage and family therapist services.
 Arielle Woodmore at firstname.lastname@example.org